SkeLLLa/kafka-uroboros/etc/kafka-uroboros.api.md

   type EachMessagePayload,
   type KafkaMessage,
 } from 'kafkajs';
-import {
-  TDLQTopicNameGenerator as TDLQTopicNameGenerator_2,
-  TRetryTopicNameGenerator as TRetryTopicNameGenerator_2,
-} from '../..';

 // Warning: (ae-forgotten-export) The symbol "IAsyncRetryConsumerEventMap" needs to be exported by the entry point index.d.ts
 //